wenlili/GISCUP-2020/ConceptDoc.md

 Instead the simulator just jumps time forward for the agent from pick-up to drop-off, where time is the travel time of the shortest path between pick-up and drop-off.
-In 2020 simulation of all travels will be simulated road segment by road segment to implement dynamic travel time.
+In 2020 all travels will be simulated road segment by road segment to implement dynamic travel time.